Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: User Study

 \section{User Study}

-In order to investigate how our proposed proactive robot controller works with real people, we ran an IRB-approved study with real users interacting with our 2D environment.
+We ran an IRB-approved study with real users interacting with our 2D environment.
 The study lasted 20 minutes and participants were paid $\$5$.

 \textbf{Experimental Setup:} Users control an avatar on a computer screen with their hand.
 Their hand position is measured by a camera and mapped onto the 2D space (\figref{fig:user_study_setup}).
-The task is for the user to collect diamonds simultaneously with the robot in the allotted time without colliding.
+The task is for the user to collect diamonds simultaneously with the (virtual) robot in the allotted time without colliding.
+Each participant interacted with all three robot types in a randomized order (four 45-second games per robot).